A Blueprint for Organisational Change

-Over the years, I have developed a paradoxically, simple approach, to what can be perceived as complex organisational change.
-Using my expertise in Neuro Linguistic Programming (NLP) and Myers-Briggs Type Indicator (MBTI) coupled with systems thinking I help leaders get to the crux of the problem and help them find organisational solutions quickly.
+I use a paradoxically, simple approach to complex organisational change.
+Using my expertise in Neuro-Linguistic Programming (NLP) and Myers-Briggs Type Indicator (MBTI) coupled with systems thinking I help leaders get to the crux of the problem and help them find organisational solutions quickly.

-The process in itself is a simple one, which helps maintain focus, although the dynamics within the process helps clarify complexities.
-The 5 step process can be used in any organisation to solve problems or to instigate change.
+The process in itself is a simple one, which helps maintain focus, although the dynamics of the process helps clarify complexities.
+The 5 step process sets out the steps needed for effective organisational change.

 The 5 Step Blueprint